March Madness moves on to the Sweet 16: How to watch the best games, players

 Who are the favorites?

-The top betting favorites when the tournament began: Florida and Duke were listed as co-favorites (+325), according to BetMGM Sportsbook.
-Auburn (+425) and Houston (+600) were next.
+The top betting favorites as the Sweet 16 arrives are (in order): Duke, Florida, Houston and Auburn, according to BetMGM Sportsbook.

 When are the games?